thurti/Secretary-MetaTag-Plugin/README.md

 # Meta Tag Plugin

 This is a Meta-Tag Plugin for The Secretary CMS.
-It adds description & meta tags to your site. both can be changed in the backend under "settings-general".
+It adds description & meta tags to your site.
+Both can be changed in the backend under "settings-general".

 ## Installation